kai-subramanian/kai-subramanian/README.md

     - Databases : MySQL, Microsoft Access
     - I am also comfortable with the occasional use of vim/gedit
     - Photoshop
-    - Miscellaneous skills : A vast wealth of knowledge by reading tech articles / blogs, rooting an android phone, gaming, audio editing using Audacity and SEO
+    - Miscellaneous skills : A vast wealth of knowledge gained by reading tech articles / blogs, rooting an android phone, gaming, audio editing using Audacity and SEO

 # ⚡ Soft Skills
-    - Team Building
     - Public Speaking
     - Quick Learner
     - Working with teams of various sizes.
+    - Individual contributer

 # ⚡Internship